 Valentine’s Day Scams

-valentines day scams
+valentines days scams

 Ah, Valentine’s Day.
 The one day of the year when we take the time to buy flowers for that special someone, candy, jewelry, or even just a card, all designed to say “I love you.”

-valentines day scam
+valentines day fraud

 How to avoid:

-You need to use prevention.
-Under any circumstances, do not open one of these cards, regardless of how intrigued you are to discover the sender’s identity.
-Be especially cautious of opening these types of communications on your workplace computer; if you do, you could find yourself job hunting by St. Patrick’s Day!
+Be especially cautious of opening these types of communications on your workplace computer; if you do, you could find yourself job hunting by St. Patrick's Day!
 Be careful the other way around if you decide to send an e-card to your partner.
 Choose only legitimate services.

 2. Fake Flower Shops

 • They did not have a physical location for their store.
-Not having a brick-and-mortar establishment merely sells a ‘long time family run business’.
+Not having a brick-and-mortar establishment merely sells a long-time, family-run business.

 Make sure you pay close attention to all these three things.